-Employees, other members of the Corporation community, or third parties who believe that they have been subjected to unlawful harassment (see definition on page 1) or retaliated against The Complainant may proceed immediately to the formal complaint process and individuals who seek resolution through the informal procedure may request that the informal process be terminated at any time to move to the formal complaint process.
+Students who believe that they have been unlawfully harassed (see definition on page 1) or retaliated against may proceed immediately to the formal complaint process and individuals who seek resolution through the information procedure may request that the informal process be terminated at any time to move to the formal complaint procedure.

-However, all All complaints of unlawful harassment (see definition on page 1) involving a Corporation employee, any other adult member of the Corporation community, or a third party against Third Party and a student will be formally investigated.
+However, all complaints of unlawful harassment (see definition on page 1) involving a Corporation employee, any adult member of the Corporation community, or a third party against a student will be formally investigated.
 Similarly, any allegations of sexual violence will be formally investigated.

-As an initial course of action, if an individual a Complainant feels that s/he is being unlawfully harassed (see definition on page 1) and s/he is able comfortable and feels safe in doing so, the individual should tell or otherwise inform the harasser Respondent that the alleged harassing conduct is unwelcome and must stop.
+As an initial course of action, if an individual feels that s/he is being unlawfully harassed (see definition on page 1) and s/he is able and feels safe a Complainant feels comfortable and safe in doing so, the individual should tell or otherwise inform the harasser that the Respondent that the alleged harassing conduct is unwelcome and must stop.
 Such direct communication should not be utilized in circumstances involving sexual violence.
-The complaining individual Complainant should address the allegedly harassing conduct as soon after it occurs as possible.
-The Complainane Officer(s) is/are CO is available to support and counsel individuals when taking this initial step or to intervene on behalf of the individual Complainant if requested to do so.
+The complaining individual The Complainant should address the allegedly harassing conduct as soon after it occurs as possible.
+The Complainace Officer(s) is/are CO is available to support and counsel individuals when taking this initial step or to intervene on behalf of the individual Complainant if requested to do so.
 An individual A Complainant who is uncomfortable or unwilling to inform the harasser of his/her complaint is not prohibited from otherwise filing approach the Respondent directly about the allegedly inappropriate conduct may file an informal or a formal complaint.
 In addition, with regard to certain types of unlawful harassment, such as sexual harassment, the Compliance Officer may advise against the use of the informal complaint process.